 Endnotes

-1 Additional reading regarding the rebellions in both heavenly and earthly realms: Heiser, Michael S. "Supernatural."
+1 Additional reading regarding God's divine council: Heiser, Michael S. "The Unseen Realm."
 Lexham Press, Bellingham, WA, 2015.

 The Septuagint (LXX) is the Koine Greek translation of The Old Testament that's quoted by The New Testament writers, particularly by Paul.
-The "angels of God" ("sons of God" ESV) translation is supported in the oldest Hebrew texts, the Dead Sea Scrolls.
+The literal translation "angels of God" ("sons of God" by Symmachus and NIV, NASB, ESV, HCSB, NLT Bibles) is supported in the oldest available Hebrew texts, the Dead Sea Scrolls.

 Don Bell is the creator of the Kingdom Anointing website, and a dedicated follower of Jesus Christ.
 He shares insights from his spiritual journey to encourage ordinary believers to seek God's Kingdom and lead extraordinary lives in the Holy Spirit.